-Written cancellations postmarked 30 days prior to arrival will receive a refund of the session fee minus 20% deposit.
-Cancelations within 30 days of the camp session are non-refundable.
-Moving dates for camp week 30 days prior to arrival is allowed.
-Within 30 days prior to arrival the ability to move dates is not guaranteed, however we will work with campers on a case-by-case basis.
+Cancellation Policy: Written cancellations postmarked 30 days prior to arrival will receive a refund of the session fee minus a $219 non-refundable deposit.
+Cancellations within 30 days of the camp session are non-refundable.

 No, each session we get all ability levels from beginner to advanced.
 We evaluate campers' ability upon arrival to place them into groups with campers of the same ability level.
 This allows campers in the same group to learn and work on the same or similar skills.